Today, the whole management world talks about how to create a successful data-driven decision-making process in business to improve results.

 As you are going to make decisions and achieve goals, you need to find out who is playing a role in each particular problem and goal.

 For instance, if it’s a marketing project, you need to draw in the marketing head and the key members of the marketing team.

 But you might also need to include members of the IT team or sales department.

-Also, you might need to create roles for people with specialized skill and expertise who will take care of specific issues.
+Additionally, you might need to create roles for people with specialized skills and expertise who will take care of specific issues.

-To analyze the data effectively, you may need to choose the right data scientists or business intelligence specialists and to pick the right data systems.
+To analyze the data effectively, you need to choose data scientists, business intelligence specialists and to pick the right data analytics software tools.

-The central to a data driven decision making process and model is the role of the data scientist.
+The central to a data-driven decision-making process is the role of the data scientist.

 The level of skills and software features will vary according to what you want to analyze.

 Today businesses are constantly gathering more and more data on every dimension of their operations.

 Knowing how to manage these data and using it for decision making is what distinguishes winners from losers.